LLM pipelines

 - The evaluation can be misleading, since it is based on the LLMs’ interpretation of the generated text, which may not be the same as the human interpretation.
 For example, many LLMs seem to prefer long answers over shorter ones.

-A basic multi-agent system
+A basic pipeline

 - A Reviewer, that reviews the generated Anki flashcards and gives tips on how to improve them.